jweiland-net/weather2/Documentation/Administrator/Index.rst

 Create warn cells manually
 ^^^^^^^^^^^^^^^^^^^^^^^
-    1. Download the `warn cell ids csv <https://www.dwd.de/DE/leistungen/gds/help/warnungen/cap_warncellids_csv.csv?__blob=publicationFile&v=1>` from DWD and search for your city/location.
+    1. Download the `warn cell ids csv <https://www.dwd.de/DE/leistungen/gds/help/warnungen/cap_warncellids_csv.csv?__blob=publicationFile&v=1>`_ from DWD and search for your city/location.
     2. Go into the page or list module.
     3. Select your root page (the one with the TYPO3 logo) on the page tree.
-    4. Click on :code:`Create new record` and select :code:`Weather Alert Region`.
+    4. Click on :code:`Create new record` and select :code:`DWD warn cell`.

     .. figure:: ../Images/WeatherAlert/DwdWarnCellNewRecord.jpg
        :width: 350px